AdobeDocs/analytics.en/help/admin/admin-console/create-report-suite.md

 Name this report suite the same, except append "- DEV" at the end.
 Since this report suite will only receive internal traffic, the estimated size can be the smallest.
 1. Click Next to finish creating your dev report suite.

+For more information on the steps in this modal window, see [Implementation modal](/help/implement/prepare/implementation-modal.md) in the Implement user guide.

 ## Troubleshooting

 **After logging in to the Experience Cloud, the Analytics icon is greyed out.**